OutSystems/docs-odc/src/eap/architecture/intro.md

 ##### Auto scaling

-The compute capacity for each app container running in each Runtime stage is scalable.
+The compute capacity for each app container running in each non-Development Runtime stage is scalable.
 This lets each app scale independently.

 The following diagram illustrates how auto scaling works inside the Runtime cluster.

 ![Autoscaling of the runtime apps](images/architecture-runtime-scale-diag.png "Autoscaling of the runtime apps")

 The **auto scale controller** monitors the CPU and RAM usage of each app container.
-It continuously checks the usage against the cluster compute capacity allocated to each app container.
-It can:

-* Horizontally scale - Replicates the app container to optimize the use of the allocated compute capacity and distribution across availability zones.
-* Vertically scale - Allocates additional cluster compute capacity to the app container if the CPU and RAM usage for the app container exceeds a defined threshold.
+It continuously checks the usage against the cluster compute capacity allocated and allocates additional capacity if the CPU and RAM usage exceeds a defined threshold.

 The auto scale controller makes the adjustment in real time, with no user interaction required.